 \chapter{Conclusion}

 In this study, we investigate the feasibility of applying deep reinforcement learning in market making for the China Commodity Future Market.
-To the best of our knowledge, the study of market making is relatively rare in China and this is the first study that applies deep reinforcement learning.
-This study narrows the gap with a developed market where the market making has been widely studied.
+To our best knowledge, the study of market making via reinforcement learning is relatively rare in China, and this is the first study that applies deep reinforcement learning.
+This study narrows the gap between the China Commodity Market and a developed market where the market making has been widely studied.

-To achieve this goal, both model design and trading system have been made.
+Both model design and trading systems have been studied to achieve this goal.
 First, we built the Xtrader trading system to handle multi-strategy management and the communication between agents and exchanges.
-Xtrader achieves average total latency of 43 milliseconds, in which the inner latency and external latency count for 8 and 35 milliseconds respectively.
+Xtrader achieves inner latency of 400 us.
 Also, efforts have been invested in the design of RL agents.
-Comparison test with fixed model demonstrates the RL agent has better control of the inventory and can achieve a better Sharp ratio.
-To analyze the behavior patterns and explain how the agent would react when the environment state varies, a partial dependence analysis has been made.
-It can to some extent mitigate the problem that deep learning is a black box and hard to explain.
-RL agent demonstrates some interesting behavior patterns in selecting trading timing and preference of trading direction.
+Comparison experiments with two fixed models demonstrates the RL agent has better control of the inventory and can achieve a better Sharp ratio.
+Partial dependence analysis(PDA) has been made to analyze the behavior patterns and explain how the agent would react when the environment state varies.
+It gives our model a sort of explainability to some extent.
+RL agent demonstrates some interesting behavior patterns in selecting trading timing and trading direction.

-Some points are interesting and worth working furthermore.
+There are some points interesting and worth working on further.
 First of all, continuous effort should be made to further improve the speed of Xtrader.
-First-tier high-frequency companies achieve nanosecond-level inner latency, and it is reasonable and feasible to strive to improve the latency to the microsecond level.
-Second, market making is exposed to adverse selection risks.
+First-tier high-frequency companies achieve nanosecond-level inner latency.
+Second, market-making is exposed to adverse selection risks.
 How to incorporate short trend prediction is also worth investigating more.